 Swanson received her BS in Nursing from the University of Rhode Island in 1975.
 She went on to earn an MSN in 1978 from the University of Pennsylvania and a PhD from the University of Colorado School of Nursing in 1983.

 Swanson is well known for her research on pregnancy loss in addition to the Swanson Theory of Caring.
 Swanson has published over 100 articles and book chapters and provided hundreds of presentations and consultations to advance the science related to Caring in Nursing.
 Her seminal work in the Science of Caring is having a positive effect on the care provided by nurses and the outcomes of patient care.
 Her work has helped many, many institutions create a positive workplace environment and advanced the profession of nursing for all of us.

 Swanson’s professional achievements and awards are numerous.
-To name a few, she received the Sigma Theta Tau Outstanding Researcher Award in 1984, the National Center for Nursing Research FIRST Award in 1988 and was inducted as a Fellow in the American Academy of Nursing in 1991.
-In 2004 – 2007, she was a Robert Wood Johnson Foundation Executive Nurse Fellow, an advanced leadership initiative for nurses in senior executive roles who aspire to lead and shape the future U.S. health care system.
+To name a few, she received the National Center for Nursing Research FIRST Award in 1988 and was inducted as a Fellow in the American Academy of Nursing in 1991.
+In 2004-2007, she was a Robert Wood Johnson Foundation Executive Nurse Fellow, an advanced leadership initiative for nurses in senior executive roles who aspire to lead and shape the future U.S. health care system.
 She is serving her second term on the American Association of Colleges of Nursing Board of Directors.

 Swanson’s Theory of Caring has provided much needed guidance for the advancement of nursing science and for the quality of nursing practice in all clinical settings.
 Her contributions to nursing science and her leadership in nursing education has improved the profession globally and especially in the state of Washington.